Fetter Lane

-Fetter Lane is a street in the ward of Farringdon Without in the City of London.
+Fetter Lane is a street in the ward of Farringdon Without in the City of London, England.
 It forms part of the A4 road and runs between Fleet Street at its southern end and Holborn.

 History

 The street was originally called Faytor or Faiter Lane, then Fewteres Lane.
 This is believed to come from the Old French "faitor" meaning lawyer, though by the 14th century this had become synonymous with an idle person.
 Geoffrey Chaucer used the word to refer to the beggars and vagrants who were seen around the lane.
 An alternative origin of the name is the fetter (lance vest) made by armourers working for the nearby Knights Templar.

 In the 1590s there was a gibbet at the junction of Fleet Street and Fetter Lane.
-Christopher Bales was among those hanged there.
+The Catholic martyr Christopher Bales was among those hanged there.
 In 1643, the Member of Parliament Nathaniel Tomkins was arrested for conspiracy against the government by withholding taxes, and hanged outside his front door in Fetter Lane.

 It is sometimes said that John Dryden lived at No. 16, but there is no evidence for this.
-In 1604, John Dowland published "Lachrimae".
+In 1604, John Dowland published Lachrimae, or Seaven Teares.
 The preface states "to be solde at the authors House in Fetter-lane neare Fleet-streete".
 In 1651 Thomas Hobbes lived in Fetter Lane.
 In the opening paragraphs of Gulliver's Travels the central character states that he lived briefly at Fetter Lane.
 From 1660 to 1680 Thomas Goodwin preached at the Fetter Lane Independent Church.

 The Socialist Party of Great Britain was founded in Bartlett's Passage, off Fetter Lane, in 1904.
 From 1920 to 1961 the Daily Mirror newspaper was initially located in Geraldine House, then moved to the north end of Fetter Lane, at Holborn Circus, and remained there until 1990, when it moved to the Isle of Dogs.
 The original site, between Rolls Buildings (a street) and Bream's Buildings (another street to the north) was called Rolls House from 1961 until its demolition in 2007.
 The new site, sometimes called 110 Fetter Lane rather than Rolls House, is the site of an 11-storey building containing 29 courtrooms and other judicial accommodation.
 43 Fetter Lane was the longtime headquarters of printing company Monotype until its destruction by bombing in 1941.